 A peculiarity of Phulkari is that the fabric itself is used geometrically as an inner decoration, so that the medallions and diamonds, etc are not just patterns sewn on but become an integrated combination of colours, yellow and madder brown.
 This is only possible where absolute accuracy in thread counting is observed.
 In Bagh work the stitch is so refined that the embroidery becomes the fabric itself.
 The quality of the workmanship is measured by the smoothness at the back that can only result from the evenness of the stitches.

-is making attempts to promote this unique craft by organizing numerous exhibitions, fairs and training programs across the nation.
+The smaller the stitch, finer is the quality of the embroidery.
+Apart from scarves and dupattas or shawls, Phulkari work is also done on shirts, 'salwar kameez' and bed covers.
+The Government of India is making attempts to promote this unique craft by organizing numerous exhibitions, fairs and training programs across the nation.
 Today, several fashion designers are introducing Phulkari crafts into a variety of accessories like bags, shoes, 'jootis', table mats, jackets, cushion covers, slippers and children's garments.
 The organisation of Punjab Small Industries and Export Corporation (PSIEC) enables the local women of Punjab to sell their Phulkari crafted products for higher profits, in order to encourage Phulkari artisans to keep their tradition alive.